 Danielle Mullon, LCSW

-Danielle is Linehan Board Certified Dialectical Behavior Therapy with nine years experience working with mood disorders, borderline personality disorder and substance use disorders.
+Danielle is Linehan Board Certified Dialectical Behavior Therapy with ten years experience working with mood disorders, borderline personality disorder and substance use disorders.
 She is passionate about self-discovery and believes the most effective clinician is one who practices what she preaches.
 Danielle uses a structured yet flexible, evidenced-based approach to help her client create a life worth living.
 She understands that having insightful conversations with one's therapist can be enjoyable, but that is not enough to create lasting behavioral change.
 She knows that the only way to change behaviors like self-harm, chronic suicidal thoughts, substance abuse, binge eating and other self-defeating behaviors is to first understand the causes and then systematically change them.
 Danielle's clients learn how to be present in their lives, feel their sense of connection to the universe and feel a sense of balance and centeredness.
 You will learn how to ride the wave of emotions without being controlled by urges to decrease misery and increase your sense of freedom and peace.

 Kristy Mena, LMHC